der-scheme/dmptool-docker/doc.md

 ## Container configuration

-As an initial step, open the file **deploy.conf** with an text editor of your choice.
+ 1. As an initial step, open the file **deploy.conf** with a text editor of your choice.
 Adjust the variables as you need them.

     _**Note** that although the variable definitions adhere to regular shell syntax, it is not evaluated as such.
 Comments are okay, but commands are not supported.
 For the exact semantics, understand the code in file **tools/.loadconfig.sh**._

-Then run ``tools/generate-configs.sh``, which will evaluate all the template configs (**.tpl**).
+ 2. Run ``tools/generate-configs.sh``, which will evaluate all the config templates (**.tpl**).
+ 3. Configure the individual services, as described in the coming sections.

 ### Authentication (Shibboleth)

-_This should be covered by the first step._
+_This should be covered by the first steps._

 ### LDAP (not included)